adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/server.md

 SQL database table, for example, you want to use a "Database First" approach.
 You may also like the separation of the database table from the mobile system columns.

+!!! warn
-> The Database First and Code First approaches to Entity Framework are mutually exclusive.
+    The Database First and Code First approaches to Entity Framework are mutually exclusive.
 You need to decide which one you want to use and stick with it.

 To use "Database First", you first set up the database.
 Then you create a Model and update the DbContext object.
 For example, out `Example` model from before can be represented by the following database